 - Opportunity Cost of booking bond trade = 2.0 mins of Booking Repo

 - Opportunity Cost of booking Repo trade = 0.50 units of Booking Bond Trade

-Since FISCO takes less time in comparison to IMPACT for booking bond trade, the same should be used to book Bond trade whereas Repo trade should be booked in IMPACT as it takes less time to compare to FISCO.
+Since FISCO takes less time than IMPACT for booking bond trade, the same should be used to book Bond trade, whereas Repo trade should be booked in IMPACT as it takes less time to compare to FISCO.

 This has been a guide to the Comparative Advantage Example.
-Here we discuss the top 4 practical Comparative Advantage Example in the real world with an explanation and downloadable excel template.
+Here we discuss the top 4 practical Comparative Advantage Examples in the real world with an explanation and downloadable Excel template.
 You can also go through our other suggested articles to learn more –